danintel/sawtooth-faq/glossary.rst

 Payload
     Data processed by the TP and only the TP.
 Can be any format (CSV, protobufs, etc.) Data model is defined by TF.
 Payload is encoded using MIME's Base64 (``A-Za-z0-9+/``) + ``=`` for 0 mod 4 padding
 PBFT
     Practical Byzantine Fault Tolerance.
 A "classical" consensus algorithm that uses a state machine.
 Uses leader and block election.
-PBFT is a three-phase, network-intense algorithm (n^2), so is not scalable to large networks
+PBFT is a three-phase, network-intense algorithm (n^2 messages), so is not scalable to large networks
 Permissioned Blockchain (aka Private Blockchain)
     participants must ID themselves to a network (e.g., Hyperledger Sawtooth or Hyperledger Fabric) Permissionless Blockchain (aka Public Blockchain)